 [Student traces wires and realizes problem.]

-Note above that the researcher’s question caused the student to trace the wires, which led him to understand the problem.
+Note that the researcher’s question caused the student to trace the wires, which led him to understand the problem.
 This is an important moment that shows how a simple question of asking the student what is going on causes a concrete operation to check the working of the complete system.
+This teacher scaffolding supported the development of the students’ causal reasoning, specifically the type of inference used in troubleshooting, which can lead to increased prediction of the design performance so less troubleshooting is needed.

 The same phenomenon was also seen when the second grade student got the motor running but his car would not move because there was no drive train or direct coupling between the motor and the wheel.
 By visual inspection, he eventually figured out the problem and could articulate it.